mgreiler/se-unlocked/Transcripts/EP_64_Nicolas_Dular.md

 back, maybe. and yeah, this was definitely the, the, the emotional part that was hard on me.
-And as you mentioned, rejecting someone, a candidate, I was in the same position as they are when I interviewed at GitLab or other companies and I got rejected of course, and it feels so hard on, on one site and the other side's just.
+And as you mentioned, rejecting someone, a candidate, I was in the same position as they are when I interviewed at GitLab or other companies and I got rejected of course, and it feels so hard on, on one side and the other side's just.

 No, I'm sorry.
 We will not go forward.
 Move forward with you.
 But on the other side, there's a, maybe a world that breaks up at some to some degree and yeah.
-This, this is tough for
+This, this is tough for me.

-[00:28:26] **Michaela:** me.
-Yeah.
+[00:28:26] **Michaela:**  Yeah.
 I can also imagine like if you're.
 Telling no to somebody from external.
 It's challenging, but I can also imagine that in your team, let's say somebody has a problem and they have a problem for longer time and you see that it's really impacting their work and mm-hmm, , it's impacting